 This is the team at the Placentia Library holding an in-person census workshop early in 2020, pre COVID.

 The census happens every ten years and aims to count everyone who lives in the United States.
-The 2020 Census is the first one inviting households to respond online at my2020census.gov.
-It is also the first census happening during a pandemic.
+The 2020 Census is the first one that invited households to respond online at my2020census.gov.
+It is also the first census that happened during a pandemic.

-One person per household reports on everyone who lives at their address.
-Some households may need extra help:
+In the census, one person per household reports on everyone who lives at their address.
+Some types of households and people need extra help:

-Let's get as many people counted as possible!
+Let's hope as many people as possible were counted!